-- Create a user-friendly online interface for the migration system drawing on UK design and technological expertise - Improve processes and increase policy options by developing world-leading passport, visa and security technologies.
+- Create a user-friendly online interface for the migration system drawing on UK design and technological expertise - Improve processes and increase policy options by developing world-leading passport, visa and security technologies including through use of AI to speed up processes.

-Ideas to explore for a science and innovation pact with the EU
+Ideas to explore with the EU

+Our migration policy is broadly a matter for domestic decision making, however decisions will then impact on the tone and options open to the UK in other areas of Brexit negotiations.
 There is an EU directive that enables researchers or students from third countries who have moved to an EU country for work or study to carry out part of their studies or research in another EU country on a temporary basis3.
 The legislation aims to stream-line visa applications for international researchers and their families, and make it easier for researchers to travel between member states for their research.
 The UK could seek to harmonise with this legislation or propose a similar researcher mobility model with the EU.
 This would not only support continued collaboration with the EU but work to increase the attractiveness and connectivity of the UK for global researchers.